Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Discussion

-\paragraph{Cross-modal representation alignment} To monitor the fact that each modality contains unique information that is difficult to integrate into a common space, we calculate the cross-modal alignment of every embedding dimension.
-This is done by counting the on-diagonal losses of the cross-correlation matrix $\mathcal{C}$: where $i$ is the $i_{th}$ embedding dimension.
-The closer $\mathcal{L}_{i}$ to 1, the better the alignment of the two modalities in this dimension.
+To examine that each modality contains unique information that is difficult to integrate into a common space, we calculate the cross-modal alignment of every embedding dimension.
+This is done by counting the on-diagonal losses of the cross-correlation matrix $\mathcal{C}$:

+where $i$ is the $i_{th}$ embedding dimension.
+The closer $\mathcal{L}_{i}$ to 0, the better the alignment of the two modalities in this dimension.
 We count the loss for all dimensions and plot the histogram of one random batch for both DeCUR and cross-modal Barlow Twins.
 The former explicitly decouples unique dimensions, while the latter assumes that all dimensions are common.
-As is shown in Figure \ref{fig:align_BE}, the alignment loss remains high for a certain number of dimensions with cross-modal Barlow Twins.
-On contrary, by allowing the decorrelation of several dimensions (the loss of which moves to 1), the misalignment of common dimensions decreases.
-We further visualize such effects with t-SNE by clustering among the embedding dimensions.
-Contrarily to the common t-SNE setting that each input sample is one point, we make each embedding dimension one point.
-As Figure \ref{fig:decur-p1} shows, modality-unique dimensions are well separated, and common dimensions are perfectly overlapped.
+As shown in \cref{fig:align_BE}, the alignment loss remains high for a certain number of dimensions with cross-modal Barlow Twins.
+On the contrary, by allowing the decorrelation of several dimensions (the loss of which moves to 1), the misalignment of common dimensions decreases.
+These results are aligned with the visualization by t-SNE mentioned above in \cref{fig:decur-p1}, where modality-unique dimensions are well separated, while common dimensions are perfectly overlapped in DeCUR.